 You can buy Bendicks chocolate in Germany .
 All Bendicks products are also available from our online partner Chocolates Direct and can be shipped worldwide.

 A wide variety of sources - including consumer, taste and flavour trends.
 All our products are developed to the highest standards and when developing any new chocolate recipes, we always consider what our customers might like.

 Unfortunately due to lack of consumer demand the Bendicks Bittermint “yard” is no longer available.
-You may like to purchase the Bendicks Bittermint 1000g which contains approx 55 Bittermints.
-This item can be purchased in Selfridges and Partridges department stores.
+The Bendicks Bittermints 400g which contains 22 Bittermints can be purchased in Selfridges, Partridges and Waitrose.